grinnell-cs/csc151-images/pages/syllabus.md

 **Feeling overwhelmed**

 You may feel a bit overwhelmed by this point.
 I know that I do after re-reading most of it and re-writing some of it.
 But **don't worry**.
 CSC-151 has a great support system, a carefully designed pedagogical methodology, and an incredibly awesome topic.
 (Yes, I know I am biased.)
 Most students who take the course excel.
 We'll enjoy this together.

+## Frequently (and not-so-frequently) asked questions

+I'm confused about the grading scheme.
+Could you explain more?

+> Broad overview: To succeed in the class, you must do the learning assessments (LAs) and projects (MPs and the final project).
+Since not everyone learns at the same rate, you will have the opportunity to attempt LAs (although with new problems) and projects additional times.
+In addition, you must keep up with regular work for the class: readings (and reading responses), labs (and lab writeups), and reflections.
+Additional details are found above and in [the page on grading](../handouts/grading).

+> If that's not enough information, feel free to ask questions about particlar points.

+I plan to leave early for Fall break and won't be in class on Friday, 13 October 2023.
+I'm also a bit worried that it's October 13th.
+What are the penalties for missing that class?

+> As long as you let me know in advance, there is no penalty for your absence.

+> However, you will not be able to take the quiz that day, which means that you will have to complate that learning assessment in one of the following SoLAs.
+In addition, you be responsible for making up the work from class on your own, and you are still responsible for turning in that lab by 10:00 p.m. in Sunday, 22 October 2023.

+I plan to leave early for Thanksgiving and won't be in class on Wednesday, 22 November 22.
+What are the penalties for missing that class?

+> As long as you let me know in advance, there is no penalty for your absence.

+> However, you will be depriving your project team of your presence.
+You should discuss with them how you will make up for your absence.

+I have an accommodation that gives me extra time on in-class exams.
+What should I do about the Friday LA quizzes.

+> I am happy to give those to you at 8:00 a.m. on Fridays.

+I did not achieve a grade of S on one of the in-class-only learning assessments.
+How do I make that up?

+> I am happy to give those to you at 8:00 a.m. on the next Friday.

+I need a mental health day.
+What should I do?

+> Send me an email message telling me that you need a mental health day.
+Plan to make up the lab on your own.
+If you need extra time for the lab, you'll need to use a [token](../handouts/tokens).

+> More importantly, please take care of yourself.